Chula Vista: The Hidden Gem of San Diego's Future

 Strategic Location for the Department of Defense

 One of the most compelling reasons for the DoD to consider Chula Vista is its proximity to key military bases.
-The city is just a short 15 min drive from Naval Base San Diego, the largest naval base on the West Coast, and Marine Corps Air Station Miramar.
+The city is just a short 15 min drive from Naval Base San Diego, the largest naval base on the West Coast.
 This strategic location allows for quick access to military facilities while offering a more affordable and community-oriented environment compared to downtown San Diego.

 Upcoming Developments Enhancing Chula Vista